 Nefertari Body Care

 Nefertari is the best beauty shop in all of Cairo.
 All their products are handmade, organic, and the smells will amaze you.
 They sell Egyptian cotton towels, beeswax candles, body and face oils, soaps, shampoo, essential oils, you name it.
-This is where I go to pamper myself.
+This is where I went to pamper myself.

 Address: 15A Mohammed Maraashly